apache/spark/docs/cloud-integration.md

 filesystem renames.

 Some object store connectors provide custom committers to commit tasks and jobs without using rename.

+### Hadoop S3A committers

-In versions of Spark built with Hadoop 3.1 or later, the S3A connector for AWS S3 is such a committer.
+In versions of Spark built with Hadoop 3.1 or later, the hadoop-aws JAR contains committers safe to use for S3 storage accessed via the s3a connector.

 Instead of writing data to a temporary directory on the store for renaming, these committers write the files to the final destination, but do not issue